-Peckham stands proud in South London, a marvellous melting pot of authentic and inexpensive international cuisine, arty alley-ways and the repurposing of industrial enclaves into some seriously cool bars, rooftop restaurants and creative, community spaces.
+Peckham stands proud in South London, a marvellous melting pot of authentic and inexpensive international cuisine, arty alley-ways and cool rooftop spaces.

-From Europe’s first sake brewery to retro arcades and colourful parades, here are the top things to do in Peckham, South London.
+From Peckhamplex to Peckham Levels and retro arcades to colourful parades, here are the top things to do in Peckham, south London in 2023.

 Things to do in Peckham

 Right now, Peckham’s rooftop scene is off the charts, renowned for its range of roof raves (try saying that after several cocktails), all with stunning views of the London city skyline.